 The Convention on the Rights of the Child (1989) recognises that children have human rights too, and that people under the age of 18 need special protection in order to ensure that their full development, their survival, and their best interests are respected.

-The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW, 1979) focuses on the discrimination which is often systemically and routinely suffered by women through "distinction, exclusion or restriction made on the basis of sex which has the effect or purpose of impairing or nullifying the recognition, enjoyment or exercise by women […] in the political, economic, social, cultural, civil, or any other field".
+The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW, 1979) focuses on the discrimination which is often systemically and routinely suffered by women through "distinction, exclusion or restriction made on the basis of sex which has the effect or purpose of impairing or nullifying the recognition, enjoyment or exercise by women […] of human rights and fundamental freedoms in the political, economic, social, cultural, civil, or any other field".
 (Article 1) States undertake to condemn such discrimination and take immediate steps to ensure equality.

 The Convention Against Torture and Other Forms of Cruel, Inhuman or Degrading Treatment (1984) defines torture as "severe pain or suffering, whether physical or mental" (Article 1.1), which is intentionally inflicted in order to obtain information, as punishment or coercion or based on discrimination.
 This treaty requires states parties to take effective measures to prevent torture within their jurisdiction and forbids them from returning people to their home country if there is reason to believe they would be tortured there.